Sanofi-Public/PyEvoCell/UserManual.md

 ## Search Path
 In search path, the user can search for paths from one cellstate to another.
-The transitions generated in the Generate Hypothesis tab will appear here, but it is also possible to establish any desired transition.
-See how in the example below the cellstate G1S transitioning to S is added to the table of available options.
+The transitions generated in the Generate Hypothesis tab will appear here, but it is also possible to add a custom transition.
+See how in the example below the cellstate G1S transitioning to G0 is added to the table of available options.

 > ![Add transition](imgs/3_1_add_transition.png)